systeminit/si/app/docs/src/explanation/iac-comparison.md

     - Private Subnet 3: app-5, app-6
 ```

 There are several advantages to this approach: clarity, simplicity, and flexibility.
-It's clearer because, regardless of the starting state of the infrastructure, the change set will show you precisely what needs to be done.
-In Terraform, you will need to map that mentally or rely on the plan output.
-It's simpler because you can express your intent in many different ways to achieve the same end result.
+It's clearer because, regardless of the infrastructure's starting state, the change set shows you precisely what needs to be done.
+In Terraform, you will need to map that in your head or rely on the plan output.
+It's simpler because you can express your intent in many different ways to achieve the same result.
 This is particularly true when you have teams working on your Terraform code - all of your team members can likely type "make sure there are 2 ec2 instances in each private subnet" - but how many can write the correct declaration, especially as the complexity in the repository increases?
-Finally, it's more flexible - because each individual instance is itself directly configurable, if you need to have more variation (for example, mixes of CPU, Memory, or Disk configuration) it's straightforward to do.
+Finally, it's more flexible - because each instance is itself directly configurable, if you need to have more variation (for example, mixes of CPU, Memory, or Disk configuration), it's straightforward to do.

-Another way we help solve this problem is by separating the *intent* behind a change and, if it's a common change that needs to be made regularly, doing so with a *template* component instead.
+Another way we help solve this problem is by separating the *intent* behind a change and, if it's a common change that needs to be made regularly, using a *template* component instead.
 This would be the equivalent of the for each example above.
-You would create a working baseline, turn that into a template, and then use that to create the underlying infrastructure.
+You would create a working baseline, turn it into a template, and then use that to create the underlying infrastructure.

-This approach is also useful for *day two* operations - for example, regularly 'scaling up' a complex application.
-You would create a *management component*, which can then encapsulate the details of the underlying transformation.
-For example, 'Scale Up' or 'Scale Down' can be implemented as a management function that makes the required changes to the underlying infrastructure model (perhaps changing an existing component, or creating new ones, or a mix of both).
+This approach is also helpful for *day two* operations - for example, regularly 'scaling up' a complex application.
+You would create a *management component*, that can then encapsulate the details of the underlying transformation.
+For example, 'Scale Up' or 'Scale Down' can be implemented as a management function that makes the required changes to the underlying infrastructure model (perhaps changing an existing component, creating new ones, or a mix of both).

 System Initiative's approach is to leverage the underlying clarity and programmability of the data model to solve the use cases without introducing the cognitive overhead of 'count' and 'for each'.